What Is A Range ?

 =GOOGLEFINANCE(B1,"closeyest")

-Find the max and min values from the 3 price points collected in step 1
+Step 2.
+Return the max and min values from the three price points obtained in Step 1.

 =MAX(GOOGLEFINANCE(B1,"HIGH"),GOOGLEFINANCE(B1,"CLOSEYEST"))